echeran/smile-of-murugan/webbook/chapter19.md

-[^critique-of-ambitious-collection]: There is a relatively very good collection of Tamil short stories, published by the Sahitya Akademi in 1959 under the editorship of the late A. Chidambaranatha Chettiar, entitled simply *Cirukataik kalaňciyam*.
-Why has not *this* short-story collection been translated *in* toto into English and published rather than The *Plough and* the *Stars*, is beyond my comprehension.
+[^critique-of-ambitious-collection]: There is a relatively very good collection of Tamil short stories, published by the Sahitya Akademi in 1959 under the editorship of the late A. Chidambaranatha Chettiar, entitled simply *Ciṟukataik kalaňciyam*.
+Why has not *this* short-story collection been translated *in toto* into English and published rather than The *Plough and the Stars*, is beyond my comprehension.

-However, even though not representative enough, this anthology may be used as a point de *départ* to discuss at least some features of contemporary Tamil prose-writing.
+However, even though not representative enough, this anthology may be used as a *point de départ* to discuss at least some features of contemporary Tamil prose-writing.
 In terms of themes, the majority of the stories deals in some way with children (one whole third of the total of the stories): the child appears in all those stories as emotionally and ethically superior to the adult; we have here a lame child, a blind child, a number of poor children, and motherless children.
-Also patriotic children versus their not-sopatriotic father.
+Also patriotic children versus their not-so-patriotic father.
 Child-and-father relationship occurs more frequently than child-and-mother relationship.
 I think that this preoccupation with children is an important and rather typical feature